canonical/canonicalwebteam.flask-base/README.md

 This will lead to e.g. `http://localhost/favicon.ico` returning a `302` redirect to `http://localhost/static/favicon.ico`.

+### Clear trailing slashes

+Automatically clears all trailing slashes from all routes.

 ### Jinja2 helpers

 You get two jinja2 helpers to use in your templates from flask-base: